← Back to Home

 Frequently Asked Questions

-IV ketamine has been used in clinical settings for decades as an anesthetic, with a well-established safety profile.
-As a psychiatric treatment, it is administered at sub-anesthetic doses.
-At Innerbloom, every session is supervised by a board-certified physician who monitors you throughout.
-Careful patient selection and medical evaluation prior to treatment significantly reduce the risk of adverse events.
+IV ketamine has a well-established safety profile from decades of anesthetic use.
+At sub-anesthetic doses, it is administered by a board-certified physician who monitors you throughout.
+Careful patient selection significantly reduces the risk of adverse events.

-The standard induction series is four to six IV ketamine infusions over two to three weeks.
-The exact number depends on your history, response, and goals.
+The standard induction is 4–6 infusions over 2–3 weeks.
 Some patients respond strongly after three sessions; others benefit from the full six.
-After the induction series, some patients pursue periodic maintenance sessions.
+Maintenance sessions are available afterward.

-Innerbloom is physician-led — every session is supervised by Dr. Zabel, a board-certified Emergency Medicine physician and Army veteran.
-We offer transparent pricing, a free initial intake, and a full range of services including IV ketamine, Spravato, couples therapy, group sessions, and integration support.
-Located in Old Town Scottsdale, we serve patients across the greater Phoenix metro area.
+Every session is supervised by Dr. Zabel — a board-certified EM physician and Army veteran — not nursing staff alone.
+We offer transparent pricing, a free intake, and a full range of services including IV ketamine, Spravato, couples, group, and integration support.

 Begin with a free physician intake.
 No commitment required.